dorkamotorka/ebpf-labs/labs/misc-course/user-space-event-delivery-2197d020/index.md

 Regardless of which buffering mechanism is used, the biggest risk is buffer overflow.
 This ultimately comes down to how efficiently user space consumption is implemented.

-Ideally, events should be consumed from the buffer as frequently as possible.
+Ideally, events should be consumed from the buffer as frequently as possible for real-time observability, while taking into an account the cost of constant data availability notifications and context switches.
 The processing of those events can then be offloaded to worker threads or subprocesses, ensuring that consumption itself remains fast and non-blocking.

 ```go [advanced-perf-buffer/main.go] {1-2,10,21,32-47}
 // Instantiate Queue for forwarding messages